RasaHQ/livestream-tf-pipeline/README.md

 # [Twitch Stream] Building a Meetup chatbot using Rasa Stack

 In release 0.12, Rasa introduced a new TensorFlow-based pipeline for NLU models.
 This repository contains the code which was used during our Twitch live coding stream on 28/06/2018.
-During the stream we built a Meetup chatbot, capable of recommending meetups to attend, make RSVPs for events and suggest the directions for public transport of how to get to the venue of the event.
+During the stream we built a Meetup chatbot, capable of recommending meetups to attend, make RSVPs for the events and recommend public transport routes to get to the venue.
+The goal of building this chatbot is to demonstrate how we can use Rasa NLU TensorFlow pipeline to build intelligent chatbots which can understand multiple intents per input.

 ```text